alibaba/GraphScope/docs/graph_interactive_workloads.md

 An example of pattern matching.
 :::

 The above figure shows an example of pattern matching query, where the pattern is a triangle that describes two buyers who knows each other purchase the same product.
-In the graph, there is a matched instance highlighted in red, in which pattern vertices `v1`, `v2` and `v3` are matched by vertices `1`, `2` and `5`, respectively.
+In the graph, there is a matched instance highlighted in bolder borders, in which pattern vertices `v1`, `v2` and `v3` are matched by vertices `1`, `2` and `5`, respectively.

 ```groovy
 g.V().match(